CharlesBabia/UAO-IMS-NODE/README.md

 ### EQUIPMENT MANAGEMENT
 Admin can update the quantity of equipment as well as their condition<br>
 Equipment marked as damaged can no longer be updated by the admin and the only option is the delete them
+### EMAILING SYSTEM
+Enable google app password for the email address that's going to be the sender<br>
+then create a env file and put EMAIL_USER = "the email address" and EMAIL_PASS = "The app password with no space" then run on terminal "node server.js"

 # THIS IS STILL FOR TESTING
 RUN ON Localhost or Live Server using Live Server extension on Visual Studio Code<br>